agea/tutorial.md/md/07-horizontal-rules.md

-you can use horizontal rules to separate paragraphs you may use three or more *
+You can use horizontal rules to separate paragraphs you may use three or more *
 ******
-or three or more _ (you may insert spaces before, after or between the charachters)
+or three or more _ (you may insert spaces before, after or between the characters, no other charachters are allowed)
 __ __ __ __

 or three (or more) -

 ---